-This past summer, Bernice worked as an intern at Al Jazeera’s network studios in London.
-She had met some of the network’s staff members when they travelled to Accra to do a story about life in the city for the Al Jazeera English programme ‘48’, which led to her internship in the British capital.
+This past summer Bernice worked as an intern at the Al Jazeera network studios in London.
+She had met some of the network’s staff members when they travelled to Accra to do a story about life in the city for the Al Jazeera English programme, ‘48’.
+They hired Bernice to help with the programme, providing insider information about Accra.

-During her time in London, Bernice recorded another Digital Diary for UNICEF Radio and Voices of Youth – a two-part story about her experiences living and working for an international news outlet in London, seen through the eyes of a young woman from Ghana with very few experiences outside of her home country.
+During her time in the British capital, Bernice recorded another Digital Diary for UNICEF Radio and Voices of Youth – a two-part story about living and working for an international news outlet in London, seen through the eyes of a young woman from Ghana with very few experiences outside of her home country.

 In the first part of the story, Bernice talks about her impressions of London and how it differs from Accra.

 “One thing I love about London is the parks,” she says.
 “They have lovely, large green parks where you can sit out.
 Another thing I love is the old architecture.
 There are all these old, lovely buildings that people still use, and it makes London very distinctive.”